guyleonard/genomics_adventure/chapter_2/task_3.md

 ### 2. Digital Normalisation

+In all seriousness, I forgot to write this section.
+Mea culpa.
+So as it's 2024 and we are all using ChatGPT anyway, I gave it the prompt "write me a few short paragraphs about digital normalisation of fastq illumina reads".

+Let's have a poquito look at what it came up with.

+_Digital normalization is an intriguing concept in the realm of bioinformatics, particularly when dealing with high-throughput sequencing data, such as that produced by Illumina platforms.
+The primary goal of digital normalization is to reduce the redundancy in sequencing data, thereby improving both computational efficiency and downstream analysis quality.

+In the context of fastq files from Illumina reads, digital normalization operates by selectively down-sampling the dataset.
+It's akin to strategically thinning out a dense forest so that each tree (read) can be examined more effectively.
+The process involves analyzing the k-mer frequency distribution within the reads.
+K-mers are subsequences of length 'k' derived from the longer DNA sequences.
+By assessing the abundance of these k-mers across the dataset, digital normalization identifies and discards reads that are over-represented, presumably because they originate from highly abundant sequences.

+This technique is particularly beneficial when dealing with large datasets, a common scenario given the high output of Illumina platforms.
+By reducing the number of reads, digital normalization lessens the computational resources needed for tasks like assembly and alignment, without significantly compromising the quality or coverage of the data.
+It's a bit like efficiently packing a suitcase for a trip; you want to include everything necessary but avoid unnecessary bulk.

+A noteworthy aspect of digital normalization is its impact on error reduction.
+Redundant reads in high-throughput sequencing often include errors.
+By reducing redundancy, digital normalization can indirectly decrease the error rate, leading to cleaner, more accurate datasets.
+This is crucial for bioinformatic analyses, where precision is paramount.

+However, it's important to approach digital normalization with a bit of caution.
+While it effectively reduces data size and computational load, it might inadvertently eliminate low-abundance reads that could be biologically significant.
+Thus, the parameters for k-mer thresholding and read retention must be chosen carefully to strike a balance between efficiency and data integrity.

+In summary, digital normalization is a smart and efficient way to handle the deluge of data from Illumina sequencing, ensuring that the focus remains on the most informative and relevant parts of the genomic jigsaw puzzle._

+Not too bad!
+We won't use this technique today but a good tool is [BBNorm](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbnorm-guide/) 🔍 from the BBTools package.

 ## Contaminant Checking
 A number of tools are available which also enable to you to quickly search through your reads and assign them to particular taxa or taxonomic groups.
 These can serve as a quick check to make sure your samples or libraries are not contaminated with DNA from other sources.
 If you are performing a de-novo assembly, for example, and have DNA sequences present from multiple organisms, you will risk poor results and chimeric contigs.